 So, these are a few tips that might help you have a smoother stay – be it for one week or the rest of your life:

-1 – Forget the cliches – Americans don’t chew gum all the time.
+- Forget the cliches – Americans don’t chew gum all the time.
 French are not smelly.
 Swiss people are not boring.
-Of course, sometimes the cliches apply, but refrain from expecting all Brazilians to be cheerful sexy soccer-lovers.
+Of course, sometimes the cliches apply, but fight against the temptation of expecting all Brazilians to be cheerful sexy soccer-lovers.
 The country’s huge dimensions favor lots of diversity both in landscape/climate/food/music and human types.

-4 – Don’t be shy - Interact as much as you can.
+- Don’t be shy – Interact as much as you can.
 My husband Lenny is a big fan of riding taxis in Brazil, because they give him the opportunity of having one-in-one interaction with drivers, who can be very entertaining.
 He always comes back to me with new vocabulary.
-Also, go to padarias, the local bakeries, and sit by the counter.
+Also, go to padarias and sit by the counter.
 I always meet friendly people this away.
 Another big social venue is the seaside.
 Bikinis and speedos seem to reduce social distance and enhance cheerfulness.

-11 – Time is honey – Be flexible.
+- Time is honey – Be flexible.
 If your group agrees to go to the beach at 9, it is quite likely they will be still sleeping by 10.
-Appointments, dates, parties – the schedule suggested is merely a suggestion.
+Appointments, dates, parties – the scheduled suggested is merely a suggestion.
 Unless, of course, there is business involved.

-16 – Read – There is lots of good literature out there for those who want to understand the country.
+- Read – There is lots of good literature out there for those who want to understand the country.
 First, read the great post by Jim Shattuck – Getting to Know Brazil – a Reading Tour.
 Also, check for my Culture, Society and Travel pages, that lists great sources on the web.
-Check the list of books about Brazil recently published in English.
 Finally, I organized a list of books about Brazil or by Brazilian authors available on Amazon.com.
 Hope this might be useful.

-19 – Plugged in – Bring your own computer, electronics and adapters.
-In Brazil, they can be twice or three times more expensive than their equivalent in the Northern Hemisphere.
-Read more about this here: The (high) cost of things in Brazil.20 – Mementos from home -Even if you might find international markets and bookstores in the main Brazilian metropolis, you will certainly miss a huge variety of products that are unavailable in the country.
-This is specially true if you come from a small country or from places with which Brazil has few connections.
+- Mementos from home -Even if you might find international markets and bookstores in the main Brazilian metropolis, you will certainly miss a huge variety of products that are unavailable in the country.
+This is specially true if you come from smaller countries or from places with which Brazil has few connections.
 So, bring whatever is essential for your well being.
 If you are Chinese, Japanese, German, Italian or Portuguese – nationalities massively represented in the country – your chances of finding other expats or descendants of immigrants with the same urges as yours is bigger.

 Please, do send me your feedback.
 I am sure many among you have fun or interesting stories to share about your cross-cultural experiences and what helped you adapt to the Brazilian way of life.